 Explore for yourself

-step 1
+Step 1

-step 2
+Step 2

-step 3
+Step 3

-step 4
+Step 4

 Practice your breathing

-Let's repeat: Inhale deeply through your mouth for two seconds.
+To repeat: Inhale deeply through your mouth for two seconds.

 Communicate openly

-Know Your Limits If you don't know your limits, you can't expect your partner to know what you can take.
+Know your limits If you don't know your limits, you can't expect your partner to know what you can take.
 If you're not sure what your limits are, you can use the anal training steps outlined above.

 A common misconception is that anal sex is painful most of the time.
 The good news is that anal sex doesn't have to be painful.
 There are many things you can do to prepare yourself and your partner beforehand.